lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 ### Data Integrity Protection {#design-details-data-integrity-protection}

 OTBN stores and operates on data (state) in its dedicated memories, register files, and internal registers.
-OTBN's data integrity protection is designed to protected all data stored and transmitted within OTBN from modifications through physical attacks.
+OTBN's data integrity protection is designed to protect all data stored and transmitted within OTBN from modifications through physical attacks.

 During transmission, the integrity of data is protected with an integrity protection code.
 Data at rest in the instruction and data memories is additionally scrambled.